La Puente's Founding Story

 - The shelter rarely has the means to buy groceries but always has a meal for its guests, sometimes through some very creative cooking.

-A family was moving out of the shelter into their new house, asked if they could take some dishes with them because they did not have any.
+A family was moving out of the shelter into their new house and asked if they could take some dishes with them because they did not have any.
 Not 15 minutes later, a woman walked into the shelter with a big box of donations and wondered if it would be of use to the shelter.
 The box was full of dishes, giving the family exactly what they needed.

 There have been many miracles that have happened since the start of La Puente.
 “It would happen time after time after time,” Chet recalled.
 “Whenever there was a need, that need would be fulfilled.”
 He said, “It’s those types of experiences that continue to compel us to be involved.”